 Replicating a finding from scratch is more feasible for papers like evals or elicitation techniques that don’t require deep ML expertise.

 Don’t get too bogged down with trying to make a novel research contribution.
 It takes months to develop good research taste.
 Instead, follow where your curiosity leads you.

-Then, pick the smallest version of that question you can answer.
-Remember, this is meant to be a short project.
-You can always build on this in your next iteration.
+You can get compute for your project from providers like RunPod or Hyperbolic, and access open source models via OpenRouter.
 If funding becomes a constraint, you can apply for a small grant as a BlueDot course graduate.

 Option 3: Make research reproducible